JonasHoefer/poset-type-theory/README.md

 ## Setup

 The project is built using [cabal][software/cabal].
-To install the type checker and evaluator, clone the repository and run `cabal install --overwrite-policy=alway`.
+To install the type checker and evaluator, clone the repository and run `cabal install --overwrite-policy=always`.
 This will install an executable called `postt` in `~/.cabal/bin/` (and potentially remove old versions).